OK, before everyone goes off on me about how we are raising a society of undisciplined, disrespectful brats, hear me out.

 When I wanted to try out for cheerleading in high school, my mom all but forbade me.
 She was so afraid I would be disappointed when I didn't make it, that it never even dawned on her that I might actually make it. ( I did).

 Years later, I was in an accident.
 After several surgeries, while trying to find meaning in tragedy, I decided to write a book to help people living with chronic pain.
 There was one catch...my head injury left me with the inability to look at a computer screen.
 That could have stopped me in my tracks, but I refused to let it.
 Not only did I write my novel, I got it published.

 Too small scale?
 How about these examples:

 On January 29th, 1954, a little black girl was born in rural Kosciusko, Mississippi.
 She survived a troubled adolescence in which she was sexually abused by relatives and male friends of her mother.
 As a teen, she moved to Tennessee to live with her father.
 She attended school, went to college and grew up to have her own talk show, and eventually her own network.
-Today she is one of he most powerful, well respected woman in the world.
-I am of course talking abut Oprah Winfrey.
+Today she is one of the most powerful, well-respected women in the world.
+I am of course talking about Oprah Winfrey.